AuthenticationAuthenticate with access tokens

 To use access tokens you’d have to manually keep track of every room ID where the naming pattern doesn’t apply.
 This isn’t ideal, and it also doesn’t scale, as the token will need to be refreshed whenever access is granted to new rooms for this to work correctly.

-Building complex permissions
+Building more complex permissions

 For this reason, we recommend using ID tokens for complex permissions.
 ID token authentication allows you to attach permissions to each room when it’s created or modified, which means you don’t need to check permissions yourself, and no naming pattern is required.